 What kind of new colleagues would you like to work with in the future?

-Sang-woo: We’re looking for someone who can consistently provide feedback on process improvements and the adoption of technologies needed for QA work.
-We’d love to hear from someone who can take the initiative and handle tasks independently, and who possesses strong communication skills!
+Sang-woo: We’re looking for someone who can provide ongoing feedback on process improvements and the adoption of new technologies needed for QA work.
+If you’re someone who can take the initiative and handle tasks independently, and who possesses strong communication skills, you’re more than welcome to join us!

 Ho-yul: TheWadiz QA team offers endless opportunities to fully showcase your abilities.
-If you’re passionate about growth, you can grow alongside us Wadiz.
-We’re always happy to welcome you!
+If you’re passionate about growth, you can grow to your full potential with us Wadiz.
+You’re always welcome!

 Want to know what positions we're currently hiring for? 👀